Hot Garage Ventilation

 To cool your garage as efficiently as possible, you probably will need to install one or two powerful sidewall ventilation fans.
 There are any number of fans designed to pull air through the garage and exhaust it back outdoors.

-But keep in mind they will rarely, if ever, be able to drop the temperature lower than the outdoor temperature.
 This means if it is 90F outdoors at 5 or 6 p.m., it will probably be in the upper 90's F inside the garage.

 IMPORTANT TIP: The fans must have plenty of incoming air to feed their voracious appetites.
 You'll probably have to keep the garage door up off the floor about 4 inches to ensure plenty of air from outdoors is flowing through the garage.